juxor/afaq/markdown/secG4.md

-before but the subject."_ Without association, people _" would remain related as subordinates and superiors, and there would ensue two industrial castes of masters and wage-workers, which is repugnant to a free and democratic society."_ [**Op.
-Cit.**, p.
+before but the subject."_ Without association, people _" would remain related as subordinates and superiors, and there would ensue two industrial castes of masters and wage-workers, which is repugnant to a free and democratic society."_ [ **Op.
+Cit.** , p.
 377, p.
 583, p.
 584 and p.
 583]

 This analysis lead Proudhon to call for co-operatives to end wage labour and it appears repeatedly in his work.
-Thus we find him arguing in 1851 that socialism is _"the elimination of misery, the abolition of capitalism and of wage-labour, the transformation of property, . . . the effective and direct sovereignty of the workers, . . . the substitution of the contractual regime for the legal regime."_ [quoted by John Ehrenberg, **Proudhon and his Age**,
+Thus we find him arguing in 1851 that socialism is _"the elimination of misery, the abolition of capitalism and of wage-labour, the transformation of property, . . . the effective and direct sovereignty of the workers, . . . the substitution of the contractual regime for the legal regime."_ [quoted by John Ehrenberg, **Proudhon and his Age** ,
 p.
 111] Fourteen years later, he argued the same, with the aim of his mutualist ideas being _"the complete emancipation of the workers . . . the abolition of the wage worker."_ [quoted by K. Steven Vincent, **Pierre-Joseph Proudhon and the Rise of French Republican Socialism** p.
-222] Thus a key idea of Proudhon's politics is the abolition of wage labour: _"Industrial Democracy must follow Industrial Feudalism."_  [**Property is Theft!**, p.
+222] Thus a key idea of Proudhon's politics is the abolition of wage labour: _"Industrial Democracy must follow Industrial Feudalism."_ [ **Property is Theft!** , p.
 610]

 (As an aside, it is deeply significant how different Proudhon's analysis of hierarchy and wage-labour is to Murray Rothbard's.
-For Rothbard, both _"hierarchy"_ and _"wage-work"_ were part of _"a whole slew of institutions necessary to the triumph of liberty"_ (others included _"granting of funds by libertarian millionaires, and a libertarian political party"_).
-He strenuously objected to those _"indicting"_ such institutions _"as non-libertarian or non- market"_. [**Konkin on Libertarian Strategy**] For Proudhon -- as well as Bakunin, Kropotkin, and others -- both wage-labour and hierarchy were anti- libertarian by their very nature.
+For Rothbard, both _"hierarchy"_ and _"wage-work"_ were part of _"a whole slew of institutions necessary to the triumph of liberty"_ (others included _"granting of funds by libertarian millionaires, and a libertarian political party"_ ).
+He strenuously objected to those _"indicting"_ such institutions _"as non- libertarian or non-market"_. [ **Konkin on Libertarian Strategy** ] For Proudhon -- as well as Bakunin, Kropotkin, and others -- both wage-labour and hierarchy were anti-libertarian by their very nature.
 How could hier-archy be _"necessary"_ for the triumph of an-archy?
 Logically, it makes no sense.
-An-**archy**, by definition, means no-archy rather than wholehearted support for a specific form of **archy**, namely hier-**archy**!
+An- **archy** , by definition, means no-archy rather than wholehearted support for a specific form of **archy** , namely hier- **archy**!
 At best, Rothbard was a "voluntary archist" not an anarchist.)

-As Charles A. Dana put it (in a work published by Tucker and described by him as _"a really intelligent, forceful, and sympathetic exposition of mutual banking"_), _"[b]y introducing mutualism into exchanges and credit we introduce it everywhere, and labour will assume a new aspect and become truly democratic."_ Labour _"must be reformed by means of association as well as banking"_ for _"if labour be not organised, the labourers will be made to toil
+As Charles A. Dana put it (in a work published by Tucker and described by him as _"a really intelligent, forceful, and sympathetic exposition of mutual banking"_ ), _"[b]y introducing mutualism into exchanges and credit we introduce it everywhere, and labour will assume a new aspect and become truly democratic."_ Labour _"must be reformed by means of association as well as banking"_ for _"if labour be not organised, the labourers will be made to toil